DIYgod/RSSHub/docs/en/install/README.md

 $ docker-compose down
 ```

-Pull the latest image if [RSSHub](https://github.com/DIYgod/RSSHub) has been updated and you downloaded the older image previously
+Repull the latest image if you have downloaded the image before.
+It is helpful to resolve some issues.

 ```bash
 $ docker pull diygod/rsshub